 Authenticate (or verify) the identities of those users, processes, or devices, as a prerequisite to allowing access to Seller information systems.

-Sanitize or destroy information system media containing Proprietary Information before disposal or release for reuse.

-Limit physical access to Seller information systems, equipment, and the respective operating environments to authorized individuals.

-Escort visitors and monitor visitor activity; maintain audit logs of physical access; and control and manage physical access devices.

 Monitor, control, and protect Seller communications (i.e., information transmitted or received by Seller information systems) at the external boundaries and key internal boundaries of the information systems.

 Implement sub-networks for publicly accessible system components that are physically or logically separated from internal networks.